 In the Mayo Clinic Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery, education focuses on integrating programs and opportunities to deliver training to current and future health care providers.
 The center seeks to equip health care providers with an understanding of the complex issues in the health care system today and the tools they need to fix it.
 Such education creates a knowledgeable team equipped to improve health care quality and patient outcomes while increasing the efficiency of the delivery system.

-The center takes a comprehensive approach to developing specialized knowledge, methods and curricula for integrating health care delivery science into Mayo's educational offerings.
+The center takes a comprehensive approach to developing specialized knowledge, methods and curricula for integrating health care delivery science into Mayo Clinic's educational offerings.
 The educational program seeks to:

-- Create and evaluate learning resources that promote health and health care for providers, patients and the community
+- Create and evaluate learning resources that promote health, health care and innovation for a variety of providers, patients and the community

-- Provide an educational infrastructure that provides health care delivery learning opportunities that meet the individualized needs of a wide variety of learners
+- Launch an educational infrastructure for dissemination and diffusion of learning opportunities that meet the individualized needs of a wide variety of learners

-- Ensure a workforce of clinicians, researchers and educators who are knowledgeable and able to thrive in settings that feature cutting-edge health care delivery methods
+- Ensure a workforce of clinicians, educators and consumers who are knowledgeable and able to thrive in settings that feature innovative health care delivery methods

 Programs for medical professionals

 Lectures, mentored experiences, presentations and courses in health care delivery are available via:

 - Residencies and fellowships.
 Mayo Clinic School of Graduate Medical Education has more than 1,500 trainees and offers more than 270 programs in virtually every medical specialty.
 When appropriate, these programs include a health care delivery rotation or component tailored to the specialty.